- Purchase the complete Expat Arrivals Qatar Guide (PDF)

 Most expats find that working in Qatar involves a surprisingly smooth transition.
-Foreigners make up most of the population and English has largely replaced Arabic as the language of business.
-Despite its distance from home, the Qatari workplace can feel eerily familiar.
+Foreigners make up most of the population and although Arabic is the official language, English is commonly spoken in business settings.
+Despite its distance from home, the Qatari workplace can feel familiar.

-Colleagues and clients from all over the world mean that the business culture in Qatar is eclectic.
-However, cultural norms from different countries might clash when it comes to things like communication styles, and Arabic work culture is very different to the West.
+On the one hand, colleagues and clients from all over the world mean that the business culture in Qatar is eclectic.
+On the other hand, diverse cultures may clash with things like communication styles, and, of course, Arabic work culture has its own set of norms.

 Job market in Qatar

 Qatar appeals to workers from all over the world, illustrated by the facts that most of Qatar’s residents are foreigners and jobs abound across both public and private institutions.

 The petrochemical sector has been the largest magnet to expats, though this is slowly changing.
 The Qatari monarchy has stressed economic diversification and growth in other industries.
 Construction and real estate continue to grow and there has been massive investment in improving infrastructure and the tourism sector in anticipation of the 2022 FIFA World Cup.